How Anxiety Works: Its Impact on Daily Life

 Diminished Quality of Life

-Whether mild or severe, unaddressed anxiety hinders the ability to savor experiences.
-Activities once pleasurable may seem daunting.
-Reduced quality of life often surfaces in subtle ways, like:
+Whether mild or severe, unaddressed anxiety makes it hard to enjoy experiences.
+Activities that once brought pleasure may seem daunting.
+Lower quality of life often shows up in subtle ways, such as:

 • Avoiding social gatherings